eventide 0.10.2

 How it works

 on iOS 17+, the system will prompt the user for write-only access if full access hasn't been granted.
-This returns a special virtual calendar that can only be used for creating events.
+This method directly creates an event in the user's default calendar without requiring you to retrieve the calendar first.

 // Will prompt user for write only access on iOS 17+